 Household hazardous waste pickup appointments are available for single-family residential customers as well as multi-family residential customers.
 You can schedule a household hazardous waste pickup by using our online tool or by calling us at 916-461-6730.

 You can also schedule a household hazardous waste pickup using the Folsom Waste Collection App.

 Before making your appointment, please confirm that your items are included on the list of acceptable items for our pickup program.

 Please place your waste at the bottom of your driveway.
 Do not place it next to your house, on the sidewalk, parkway, or street.

-Limited drop-off appointments are available on Monday and Wednesday.
-Please call 916-461-6730 to schedule and appointment.
+Limited drop-off appointments are available.
+Please call 916-461-6730 to schedule an appointment.
 Materials will not be accepted without an appointment.
-Social distancing and masks are required.

 Please limit the quantities for each pickup to a combined total of five gallons of antifreeze, five gallons of used motor oil, and 10 one-gallon cans, and two five-gallon pails of paint or paint related material.